-A small but important subset of pediatric hematology-oncology specialists, after completing their standard fellowship training, devote extra years to laboratory experience, which sometimes follows or includes obtaining a doctoral degree.
+A small but important subset of pediatric hematology-oncology specialists, after completing their standard fellowship training, devote their time to laboratory-based duties, which sometimes follows or includes obtaining a doctoral degree.
 This research is usually performed in basic science laboratories.
-These individuals usually spend the majority of their time conducting laboratory research in a basic or translational research area of pediatric hematology-oncology.
-A smaller but important percentage of their time is devoted to the clinical duties outlined above.
+These individuals usually spend the majority of their time working in a basic or translational research area of pediatric hematology-oncology.
+A smaller but important percentage of their time is devoted to the clinical dutiesoutlined above.
 Because determining the causes of these diseases and discovering improved treatments rest in better understanding of the fundamental biology of cancer and the blood, it is logical that some individuals in the specialty engage in laboratory research.
 Having protected time for research time almost always requires grant support to provide salary support.